Skip to main content

 What should I do if I am outside of the U.S. and need to get my prenup notarized?

-Written by Nicole Sheehey
+Written by Sophia Jones

-Updated over a week ago
+Updated over 2 weeks ago

 2. Have the prenup notarized at a foreign notary and then have it later authenticated by a US notary (this could also be at a US embassy or a notary located in the US).

-Note: you can have your prenup notarized separately from your partner.
+Note: You can have your prenup notarized separately from your partner.

 Why does this matter?